Caroline-A/Medical_education/Cristin.md

 # Preliminary search in Cristin via Tableau DUCT

 # Journal search
-Used 24 central journals in Medical Education from  Maggio, LA, Ninkov, A, Frank, JR, Costello, JA, Artino, AR.
+We used 24 central journals in Medical Education, from  Maggio, LA, Ninkov, A, Frank, JR, Costello, JA, Artino, AR.
 Delineating the field of medical education: Bibliometric research approach(es).
 Med Educ.
 2022; 56( 4): 387- 394. https://doi.org/10.1111/medu.14677

+An issue using journals is that not all medical education research is published in medical education journals - thus we will do title abstract searches too.
+See below comment from  Kyungjoon Lee, Julia S. Whelan, Nancy H. Tannery, Steven L. Kanter & Antoinette S. Peters (2013) 50 years of publication in the field of medical education, Medical Teacher, 35:7, 591-598, https://doi.org/10.3109/0142159X.2013.786168
+> "However, importantly, more than 80% of all ME articles were not published in ME journals.
+The 13 ME journals that existed, even briefly, during the 50 year period published only 18% of all ME articles (n = 14 753)".

+#### Search
+Note that this search will also find any journals containing "academic medicine", "medical education"

 Searched for all publications in these journals within Cristin timeframe (2011-2020).
 Searched with filters:
 * NVI subset

-#### Issue using journals
-Where is medical education research?
-Comment from  Kyungjoon Lee, Julia S. Whelan, Nancy H. Tannery, Steven L. Kanter & Antoinette S. Peters (2013) 50 years of publication in the field of medical education, Medical Teacher, 35:7, 591-598, https://doi.org/10.3109/0142159X.2013.786168
-> However, importantly, more than 80% of all ME articles were not published in ME journals.
-The 13 ME journals that existed, even briefly, during the 50 year period published only 18% of all ME articles (n = 14 753).

-#### Search
-Note that this search will also find any journals containing "academic medicine", "medical education"

 ```
 IF CONTAINS(LOWER([journal]),	"academic medicine"	)